diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 Note: change the Diffusion URL, principal and password to match what is required to connect to your Diffusion server.

-Note: the service type "polling-sports-activity-feed-service" is how the configuration is linked to the code in the `getApplicationDetails` method.
+Note: the service type `"SPORTS_ACTIVITY_FEED_POLLER"` is how the configuration is linked to the code in the `getApplicationDetails` method.

 #### Run the adapter with the polling service added
 After building the project, you can run the sports activity feed Gateway adapter from the root of the Gateway examples project: